nickmvincent/cmpt419_spring2025/assignments/project_rubric.md

 - 4/4: decent effort.
 Not my first choice to show off to my colleagues.
 - 0/4: extremely low effort.

-Note that I don’t expect everyone to produce an 8/8 quality (nor do you need to: if you get 36/40 on your report, 90% on all quizzes, and 90% on all assignments, you will still easily get an
+Note that I don’t expect everyone to produce an 8/8 quality (nor do you need to: if you get 36/40 on your report, 90% on all quizzes, and 90% on all assignments, you can still easily get a great grade).

 ### **What do I turn in?**